Why do service levels have a powerful impact on profitability?

 For many businesses, the criteria for setting service levels is unclear and as a consequence, service level targets are set as a given figure (based on a quick and vague analysis).
 Furthermore, the quality of the service level is difficult to measure as the effects only emerge after a certain period of time.
 It is only when an inappropriate service level has a negative impact on safety stock inventory for example, that the service levels are reviewed and quickly adjusted (without any real analysis).
 Thus, service levels are not reviewed regularly.
 Should this worry you?
 Only if you think that service levels are a powerful instrument that have the potential to impact both your profit margins and overall business performance.

 Do service levels really have such a powerful influence on your margin?
-And can a well-thought out service level provide your organization with a valuable asset?
+And can a well-thought out service level provide your organisation with a valuable asset?

 When describing a service level in its purest form, you are describing your company’s goal.
 It is a translation of your business strategy to your inventory strategy: you are deciding to what extent you want to satisfy your customer’s needs based on your stock capacity.